marcusnolan/restruction/README.md

 ### Database Choice
-While a SQL database may have suited Restruction better, I had a very clear outline of how I wanted the data to segment and organize itself and I felt with my skills and experience, MongoDb gave me the best opportunity to achieve a high quality database that would be easily understood and interacted with.
+While a SQL database may have suited Restruction better, I had a very clear outline of how I wanted the data to segment and organize itself and I felt with my skills and experience, MongoDB gave me the best opportunity to achieve a high-quality database that would be easily understood and interacted with.

 ### Data Storage Types
-The only types of data stored in MongoDb for Restruction are;
+The only types of data stored in MongoDB for Restruction are;
 - ObjectId
 - String
 I played with the idea of using DateTime and Boolean but it was unnecessary and overcomplicating things for no reason.
-Just strings has worked very well for Restruction.
+Just strings have worked very well for Restruction.

 ### Collections Data Structure